 Article 31(1)(b) of Regulation (EC) 882/2004 requires the appropriate Competent Authority to draw up a list of food establishments that have been registered and permits existing lists to be used for this purpose.
-It should be noted that in relation to primary production, a list of establishments registered with the RPA has been made available to Competent Authorities in England.
+It should be noted that in relation to primary production, a list of establishments registered with the Rural Payments Authority (RPA) has been made available to Competent Authorities in England.
 By registering with Ofsted, child minders will also be considered registered under Article 6(2) of Regulation (EC) 852/2004.
 Competent Authorities must maintain their list in accordance with the requirements of Article 31(1)(b).

-Unitary authorities and district council Competent Authorities must keep an up-to-date list of food business establishments registered with them.
-The list should contain the following information about each food business:
+Unitary authorities and district council Competent Authorities -must_ensure thatkeep an up-to-date list of food business establishments registered with them. is available for inspection by the general public at all reasonable times.
+The list should contain the following information about each food business and should be consistent with the information held in the Competent Authority's database:

-- name of the food establishment
+- name of the food establishment;

-- address of the food establishment and
+- address of the food establishment; and and

 - nature of the food business.